Angus-C-git/Need-to-know-Crypto/README.md

 #Goes without saying...

 Please don't use any of these in any kind of production enviroment.
-I wrote them myself...
+I wrote them myself... they are terrible.

+# Running The Scripts

+All of the algorithms are designed to run standalone.
+To run a given module `python3 module_name.py`